The effects (or perceived effects) of MTHFR genetic mutation are something we address in practice every day.

 The truth is, MTHFR genetic variations are nothing new.

-And though we don’t know exactly when the first case occurred, variations in this gene has been around for literally thousands of years, throughout the world.
+And though we don’t know exactly when the first case occurred, variations in this gene have been around for literally thousands of years, throughout the world.
 Yet, our MTHFR-variation ancestors continued to procreate and lead healthy lives without intervention.

 So, why is it suddenly causing so many problems in twenty-first century America?